MissStrong/ICD2O/Notes/Unit 2/Note 12 - Image Methods.md

 ![](../../Images/Image_Get.gif)

-The example below inverts the colours of all the pixels by changing its RGB values to their inverses (255 minus the original number).
+The example below inverts the colours of all the pixels in the image by changing its RGB values to their inverses (255 minus the original number).

 ```js
 function preload() {